Battle of Hill 70: Gas

 By 1917, gas was delivered by shell, the substances being classed as lethal, harassing and persistent; lethal types were chlorine, phosgene and diphosgene, the phosgene types having little colour or smell.
 Harassing gases were non-lethal and included tear gas to compel the opponents to wear their gas masks.
 Catching troops not wearing gas masks with a lethal concentration of gas was difficult but phosgene bombardments could cause casualties, slow the completion of tasks and tire the victims.
 The Canadians collected 15,000 4.5-inch and 60-pounder gas shells for the operation.
-Before the attack, the Royal Engineers bombarded the German defences with 3,500 drums (46 LT) of gas fired from Livens Projectors.
-Two prisoners of Infantry Regiment 156 said that their companies of eighty men and 56 men had suffered between 20 and 29 gas casualties.
+Before the attack, the Royal Engineers bombarded the German defences with 3,500 drums (46 LT) of gas) fired from Livens Projectors.
+Two prisoners of Infantry Regiment 156 said that their companies with 136 men had suffered 49 gas casualties.
 A prisoner from Infantry Regiment 22 said that two companies had suffered 90 gas casualties.

 Machine-guns

-Sixteen companies from the Canadian Machine Gun Corps with 128 Vickers machine guns and the armoured cars of the Canadian Motor Machine Gun Brigade (CMMGB) with 32 guns, under the command of the divisions were to supplement the artillery by firing a barrage over the heads of the Canadian infantry.
+Sixteen companies from the Canadian Machine Gun Corps with 128 Vickers machine guns and the armoured cars of the Canadian Motor Machine Gun Brigade (CMMGB) with 32 guns, under the command of the divisions, were to supplement the artillery by firing a barrage over the heads of the Canadian infantry.
 The harassing machine-gun fire was to impede the movement of German troops and supplies, with targets engaged by at least four guns.
 The Vickers guns were supplied with 20,000 bullets per gun per day, to fire day and night, to make it more difficult for German troops to repair their defences and put out more barbed wire.
 The cars of the CMMGB drove back and forth behind Canadian lines and from mid-July to early August fired 2,694,700 rounds, including the static guns about ten million rounds were fired before the Canadian attack.
 When the hill was captured, 48 Vickers guns were to be dug in, one for every 35 yd of front, guarded by several infantry sections.